Vacancy for the post of ESA Director General

 "Six years ago I saw a vacancy like this and it changed my life.
 Here’s the chance for my successor to apply to - in a year from now - lead Europe in Space!"
 Jan Wörner encourages applications for the position of ESA Director General as he prepares to pass on the baton in June 2021.

-The detailed job profile and requirements is available here.
+The detailed job profile and requirements are available here.

 Applications should be addressed, in the form of a cover letter and CV, no later than 31 August 2020, to the Head of the Human Resources Department and submitted at the following e-mail address: esadgselection@esa.int